Kévin Théophile-Catherine: Saint-Étienne

 On 18 August 2014, Théophile-Catherine returned to Ligue 1 when he signed for Saint-Étienne on loan until the end of the 2014–15 season with an option to buy.

 On 15 June 2015, Saint-Étienne made the deal permanent for three years, for a fee believed to be in the region of €2 million (£1.45 million).

 Over his four years at the Stade Geoffroy-Guichard, Théophile-Catherine played 142 games.
 He scored once, on 2 April 2016 in a 2–0 win at Gazélec Ajaccio.

-On 24 September 2017, against his former club Rennes, Théophile-Catherine injured Ismaïla Sarr, and faced a hearing by the Ligue de Football Professionnel for his foul.
-As he received a yellow card for it in the match, the LFP therefore had no power to issue a suspension.

 Dinamo Zagreb

 In June 2018, Théophile-Catherine moved to Dinamo Zagreb on a three-year deal.
 He debuted in the Croatian First Football League on 17 August and scored in a 2–1 home win over Osijek.
-On 4 October, he was sent off at the end of a 2–0 win at Anderlecht in the UEFA Europa League group stage.

 In June 2020, he signed a new three-year deal.

+He left the club at the end of the 2022–23 season, as his contract was not renewed.
+However, after being a free agent for three months, and due to bad performances of the club's defenders, he rejoined Dinamo in October 2023.